aorogat/CBench/README.md

 Now you can edit and run the project.

 ### Add a New Benchmark
-* Open the `userDefinied.xml` file in the `data` folder, edit it and add all the questions of your benchmark with the given format.
+* Open the `userDefinied.json` file in the `data` folder, edit it and add all the questions of your benchmark with the given format.
 * While you are running the project, select the `19- UserDefined` option.

 ### Evaluate a QA system  via http request